Meghna-Hewish/Meghna-Hewish/README.md

 # 💫 About Me

-Hi, I’m Meghna a **Graduate Software Engineer & Aspiring Data Analyst / Junior Technical Business Analyst**, actively seeking opportunities in the UK.
+Hi, I’m Meghna a Data Analyst with a strong background in Software Engineering, specialising in Power BI, SQL, and data-driven insights.

 I combine **technical skills with 4+ years of customer-focused experience**, enabling me to understand user needs, analyse business problems, and deliver **data-driven, practical solutions**.